Support groups

 Ask if you can help

-Ask someone if they would like anything picking up whilst you're at the supermarket or shops.
+Ask someone if they'd like anything picking up whilst you're at the supermarket or shops.

 Offer a lift